lilygeorgescu/UBnormal/README.md

 ![](./imgs/abnormal_scene_29_scenario_3.gif)
 ![](./imgs/normal_scene_16_scenario_2.gif)

-# 🌟 NEW: We released the ground-truth for the test set.
+# 🌟 NEW: We released the ground-truth for the test set (check the download link).

 ### Table of Contents: